use-ink/ink/README.md

 ## Play with It

+The best way to start is to check out the [Getting Started](https://use.ink/getting-started/setup) page in our documentation.

 If you want to have a local setup you can use our [`substrate-contracts-node`](https://github.com/paritytech/substrate-contracts-node) for a quickstart.
 It's a simple Substrate blockchain which includes the Substrate module for smart contract functionality ‒ the `contracts` pallet (see [How it Works](#how-it-works) for more).

-We also have a live testnet on [Rococo](https://github.com/paritytech/cumulus/#rococo-).
+We also have a live testnet named "Contracts" on Rococo.
 Rococo is a Substrate based parachain which supports ink! smart contracts.
 For further instructions on using this testnet, follow the instructions in
 [our documentation](https://use.ink/testnet).

-For both types of chains the [Contracts UI](https://contracts-ui.substrate.io/) can be used to instantiate your contract to a chain and interact with it.
+The [Contracts UI](https://contracts-ui.substrate.io/) can be used to instantiate your contract to a chain and interact with it.

 ## Usage